Lin-Kyi/lin-kyi.github.io/index.md

 **PhD in Computer Science at the Max Planck Institute for Security and Privacy (MPI-SP)** (Bochum, Germany)
 Supervisor: Asia Biega
-Research Interests: Consent, responsible data collection, tech policy
+Thesis: "Reimagining Online Consent for Responsible, Human-Centric and Sustainable Data Collection"
 September 2021 - Present

 **Visiting Researcher at University of Oxford** (Oxford, UK)
-Visited the Human-Centred Computing Group
+Hosted by the Human-Centred Computing Group, Department of Computer Science
 September - December 2023

 **MA in Human-Computer Interaction at Carleton University** (Ottawa, Ontario, Canada)